-Regulatory conditions and requirements must be considered when considering the use of 5G in professional content production.
+Regulatory conditions and requirements must be taken into account when considering the use of 5G in professional content production.
 The regulatory framework has been analysed in detail in the deliverable D2.2.
 One of the key findings is that regulation may facilitate or constrain different 5G deployments.

 Notably, spectrum access for 5G NPNs is a prerequisite for a wider adoption of 5G in professional content production.
-The project has identified several requirements that would facilitate this process (see chapter 5 above).
+The project has identified a number of requirements that would facilitate this process (see chapter 5 above).
 Some of these requirements cannot be met under the current regulation.

-Therefore, the project has started to engage with the European regulators to make them aware of these requirements and ensure that they are accommodated in the relevant regulatory texts.
+Therefore, the project has started to engage with the European regulators in order to make them aware of these requirements and ensure that they are accommodated in the relevant regulatory texts.
 Beyond the lifetime of the project this engagement will need to be carried on by the individual partners.